groupdocs-conversion/GroupDocs.Conversion-Docs/net/developer-guide/advanced-usage/loading/load-options-for-different-document-types/load-wordprocessing-document-with-options.md

 Of course GroupDocs.Conversion for .NET will try to select the most appropriate font substitution from available font sources and fonts embedded in the original document, but you can also specify font substitution explicitly.
 For doing this it is just needed to call the [Create](https://reference.groupdocs.com/conversion/net/groupdocs.conversion.contracts/fontsubstitute/create) method of [FontSubstitute](https://reference.groupdocs.com/conversion/net/groupdocs.conversion.contracts/fontsubstitute) class and provide names for original and substitute fonts.

-The following code sample shows how to convert a DOCX document with font substitution for missing fonts:
+The following code snippet shows how to convert a DOCX document with font substitution for missing fonts:

 ```csharp
 Contracts.Func<LoadOptions> getLoadOptions = () => new WordProcessingLoadOptions